adamay909/logicTools/proofChecker/assets/markdown/README.md

 - You may delete duplicate items within the antecedent of a sequent.
 - You may add arbitrary items to the antecedent of a sequent.

 These sequent rewrite rules have no names.
-When you use them, just give the relevant line numbers in the annotations.
+When you use them, just give the  number of the line being rewritten in the annotation.
 The proof checker allows you to use the first two silently.
 E.g., instead of:
 1. P ⊢ P...A
 2. Q ⊢ Q...A
 3. P,Q ⊢ P∧Q...1,2,∧I